Roane State Community College

 It is the responsibility of the international student to be familiar with the regulations of the Department of Homeland Security’s Bureau of Citizenship and Immigration Services and assume responsibility for complying with these regulations.

-The following should be submitted to the Student Enrollment and Recruitment Office no later than 45 days prior to the beginning date of the term the applicant wishes to enroll.
+Steps to apply for admission: The following should be submitted to the Student Enrollment and Recruitment Office no later than 60 days prior to the beginning date of the term the applicant wishes to enroll.

 - Apply using the online application for admission located at www.roanestate.edu.